Ankr-network/ankr-docs/docs/build-blockchain/guides/websocket-connect.md

 Use `wscat` to send Curl requests as in the Curl example below

-## 03 - Websocket Endpoint Examples
+## 03 - Websocket endpoint examples

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';